 Even though this is a portable speaker, it pumps out loud, clear sound with excellent midrange and treble reproduction.
 When you’re on the go, you can alternate between your phone and a friend’s thanks to multipoint connectivity, meaning anyone can play DJ.

-As with everything, there are a few drawbacks to the Color II: the battery life lasts just over seven hours at 50-percent volume, which isn’t great seeing how it takes three hours to complete a charge cycle.
-What’s more, connectivity stutters do occur when outside but again, the 3.5mm input remedies any potential streaming issues.
+As with everything, there are a few drawbacks to the Color II: the battery life lasts just over seven hours at 50% volume, which isn’t great seeing how it takes three hours to complete a charge cycle.
+What’s more, connectivity hiccups do occur when outside but again, the 3.5mm input remedies any potential streaming issues.

 If you want a solid portable speaker that emits clear audio, the SoundLink Color is a stylish, compact choice.

-Home audio enthusiasts should get the Bose Solo 5 soundbar
+Home audio enthusiasts should get the Bose Smart Soundbar 300

 When it comes to home audio, it seems you can never spend enough.
 Soundbars and multi-channel systems can be astronomically priced, which can quickly burn a hole through anyone’s pockets.
-Fortunately among the best Bose speakers is the Solo 5 soundbar.
+Fortunately among the best Bose speakers is the Bose Smart Soundbar 300.
 It’s an entry-level home audio solution that’s easy to install and markedly improves audio quality compared to generic TV speakers.

-The front of the Bose Solo 5 is pretty vanilla, adorned with just the Bose logo.
-On the back, you’ll find a few goodies including the HDMI ARC and optical inputs.
+The front of the Smart Soundbar 300 is pretty discrete with a black grill.
+On the back, you’ll find a few goodies including the HDMI ARC and one optical input.
 The HDMI ARC input is great as it reduces the number of cables required to connect your TV to your soundbar, so long as your TV also has a compatible input.
-Additionally, the Solo 5 is wall mountable, so if you’re low on TV stand space or just enjoy the look of a floating soundbar, the option is available.
+You can also connect via Wi-Fi or Bluetooth, the former is necessary for smart assistant functionality.
+Additionally, the Smart Soundbar 300 is wall mountable, so if you’re low on TV stand space or just enjoy the look of a floating soundbar, the option is available.

-When buying a cheap soundbar there are a few downfalls, even when said soundbar is among the best Bose speakers.
-For one, users have reported issues with the dialogue listening mode, stating that it’s unreliable.
+The Smart Soundbar 300 has its issues: users have noted the limited treble, mid, and bass EQ and that a lack of room correction can be difficult to wrangle.
 Also, sound quality varies depending on where you’re seated relative to the soundbar.
 This is something we personally experienced with a similarly designed product, the Fluance AB40.

-Ultimately, though, if you need a good quality soundbar without spending a fortune, the Bose Solo 5 deserves a spot above the mantle.
-That said, if you want a product with full Amazon Alexa integration, pick up the Bose Soundbar 500 or Soundbar 700.
+Ultimately, though, if you need a good quality soundbar without spending a fortune, the Bose Smart Soundbar 300 deserves a spot above the mantle.
+If you want extras like room correction and additional connectivity options, pick up the Soundbar 700.
+If you’re looking for an alternative without Amazon Alexa, you may prefer the well-regarded, but recently discontinued, Bose Solo 5.

 The Bose SoundLink Revolve+ has stellar battery life

-The Bose SoundLink Revolve+ is larger than the standard Revolve.
+The Bose SoundLink Revolve+ is larger than the standard Revolve and newer Revolve II.
 With its larger footprint comes longer battery life—16 hours instead of 12.
-The tapered cylindrical housing allows for evenly distributed 360-degree audio.
+The tapered cylindrical housing allows for evenly distributed 360° audio.
 Although the bass response is a bit lacking, the mid and treble response is solid, making this a great option for those who enjoy vocal-centric genres.

 Bose SoundLink Revolve+